cran/PlotFTIR/README.md

 ## Reading Files

-`PlotFTIR` can read .csv and .asp file types.
-The .csv file should contain only one spectra, with columns for `wavenumber` and `absorbance` or `transmittance.` The .asp files should be according to the file specifications (not modified by the user).
+`PlotFTIR` can read .csv, .asp, and .jdx file types.
+The .csv or .jdx files should contain only one spectra, with columns for `wavenumber` and `absorbance` or `transmittance.` The .asp files should be according to the file specifications (not modified by the user).

 ## Interfacing With `ir` and `ChemoSpec` Packages